top of page

 A

-I start to skip lunch, don’t eat well, drink alcohol and don’t engage with others.
+I start to skip taking a lunch break, don’t eat well, drink alcohol and don’t engage with others.
 I press on even though I know I should take a break.

 E